Excellence in Regeneration Award

 "Kincardine High Flats Redevelopment" - Kingdom Housing Association

-"North Toryglen" - Wheatley Group
+"North Toryglen" - Wheatley Group - WINNER!

 This award acknowledges the critical importance of a range of bodies, organisations and local groups in revitalising communities and neighbourhoods.
 It also recognises that physical improvements go hand in hand with social and economic developments to make a real difference to people’s lives.